top of page

 What Is Emotionally Focused Couples Therapy (EFTC)?

 Emotionally Focused Therapy for Couples (EFTC) helps partners renew their emotional and physical bond by focusing on attachment needs.
-Based on attachment theory, EFTC addresses how unmet needs for closeness and security can trigger distress in relationships
+Based on attachment theory, EFTC addresses how unmet needs for closeness and security can trigger distress in relationships.
+This kind of couples therapy is very effective for trauma survivors and those with troubled childhoods.

 The Origins of EFTC